What features are on your roadmap?

 Why does this app require macOS Catalina?

-Mimestream requires macOS Catalina because it makes use of new APIs and capabilities only available in Catalina.
+Mimestream requires macOS Catalina because it makes use of new APIs and capabilities (such as SwiftUI) only available in Catalina.

 Mimestream intends to showcase the best that the Mac has to offer, and new versions will generally require the latest version of macOS (allowing for a breathing period for some bug-fixing software updates to be released by Apple).